schollz/acrostic/README.md

 ![sampling context](https://user-images.githubusercontent.com/6550035/148664642-74596b94-a29d-4efe-9038-68993d8addb1.png)

-you are in the "sampling context" when the sample area is highlighted.
+this context lets you queue tracks for recording. you are in the "sampling context" when the sample area is highlighted.

 - E2 select sample
 - K3 queues recording